ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Up to 75% off on-demand.
 - The trade off is commitment.
-- Buying capacity in advance for 1 or 3 years.
+- Buying capacity in advance for 1 or 3 years  (no 2 years option)
+- Once reserved, you pay regardless of whether you use it.
 - Flexibility on how to pay
-  - All up front
+  - All up front (cheapest, no per-s cost)
   - Partial upfront
-  - No upfront
+  - No upfront (least discount)
-- Best discounts are for 3 years all up front.
 - Reserved in region, or AZ with capacity reservation.
 - Reserved instances takes priority for AZ capacity.
 - Cannot reserve capacity to multiple regions.
-- Can perform scheduled reservation when you can commit to specific time windows.

 - Great if you have a known stead state usage, email usage, domain server or when you need to reserve capacity in a given region or AZ.
 - Cheapest option with no tolerance for disruption.
+- If you provision an instance larger than what is reserved, you still get a discount on the larger instance than on-demand.
 - Reserve Instances can be listed for sale in the [Reserved Instance Marketplace](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/marketplace/).
 - [Convertible Reserved Instance](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-reservation-models/standard-vs.-convertible-offering-classes.html)s:
   - Not as discounted as Standard Reserved
   - Enables you to *exchange* one or more Convertible Reserved Instances for another Convertible Reserved Instance with a different configuration, including instance family, operating system, and tenancy.
   - Can't be sold on the Reserved Instance Marketplace.
+- **Scheduled reserved instance** allow you to commit to specific time windows (eg. 5pm every Friday)
+  - Not all instance types supported
+  - Minimum purchase of 1,200 hrs per year and 1 year minimum
+- **Capacity reservation**
+  - Don't need to reserve 1 or 3 years beforehand.
+  - Able to book instance reservation in AZ but at on-demand price
+  - Pay regardless of whether you use it

+#### 1.6.11.4.
+Dedicated instances

+* Similar to dedicated hosts where no other users instances run on it, but you don't pay for the host.
+* Extra charges for instances but dedicated hardware.
+  * One-off hourly fee for any regions where dedicated instances used.

 ### 1.6.12.
 Instance Status Checks and Autorecovery